-All client assets are held in custody by a qualified, unaffiliated broker dealer or bank.
-ASM can access certain client's funds due to its ability to debit ASM's advisory fees directly from the client account.
-In such instances, the client must provide the broker dealer or bank authority to release our fees upon receipt of our request for payment.
+All client assets are held in custody by a qualified, unaffiliated broker-dealer or bank.
+ASC can access certain client's funds due to its ability to debit ASC's advisory fees directly from the client account.
+In such instances, the client must provide the broker-dealer or bank custodian with authority to release our fees upon receipt of the request for payment.
 The client typically will receive a copy of the invoice.